Join YPT along the Karakoram Highway from Pakistan to China, then from China through Kyrgyzstan to Tajikistan!

 In the afternoon, we’ll drive out of Lahore to experience the real Pakistani countryside at a local farm.

 Dinner at the Giwal Mandi Food Street

-Thursday night used to be Sufi Night, but not anymore these days.
+Thursday night used to be Sufi Night, but these days it tends to be a much quieter affair.
 If there are any events, we’ll try to make it!

 Overnight in Lahore

 Today we’ll start our highway road trip!
 After an early breakfast, we’ll drive along the Grand Trunk Road from Lahore to the capital Islamabad

 Along the way we’ll stop at a truck driver’s favourite restaurant which we believe serves perhaps the best Dal in the world.

 Stop at the 16thCentury Rohtas Fort- This Unesco world heritage site is one of the largest Forts in the Subcontinent.
 It covers 70 hectares of land and is so large that today it is home to a small township.

 Arrive in Islamabad and check into our hotel